Your 1 Week Old Baby

 The First Nappies

-In his first 24 hours, he may urinate just once, but you will see his wet nappies increase by one more each day, until he reaches at least five heavily wet disposables in 24 hours.
+In his first 24 hours, your baby may urinate just once, but you’ll see his wet nappies increase by one more each day, until he reaches at least five heavily wet disposables in 24 hours.

 The First Sleeps